jan-strum/short-link-generator/README.md

-# Shortlink Generator
+# ShortLink Generator

-The following project provides a base for building a shortlink generating application like https://bit.ly.
+The following project provides a base for building a ShortLink generating application like https://bit.ly.

 We'll call it https://z4th.com/